Jongno 3-ga Galmaegisal Alley: The Original Hidden Gem Older Than Ikseon-dong Hanok Village

 A Must-Visit for International Travelers and the Ultimate K-BBQ

 How to get there: Take Subway Line 5 to Jongno 3-ga Station, Exit 6.
 Turn around immediately and enter the narrow alley right behind the exit.
-Walk for about 2 minutes, and you will find the restaurant on your right.
+Walk for about 2 minutes.

 Essential Checklist Before Your Visit